 Those of us who are business owners spend our waking hours focusing on ways to grow our business and ensure its ongoing success.
 But because none of us is immortal, part of our planning must include considering the mechanism by which we will exit the business, hopefully receiving good value for what we have built.
-In this article commercial lawyer and Associate Michael Smith draws on examples from his work to highlight some of the key issues we should have in mind when planning our exit strategy in business.
+In this article we draw on examples to highlight some of the key issues we should have in mind when planning our exit strategy in business.

 Many of our clients do not fully appreciate the need to have a clear and detailed business succession plan in place.
 While sole business owners can often get away with no formal structure in place, in situations where you have 2 or more business partners it is vitally important to have a clearly set out strategy for what happens if one of them ceases being involved in the business, otherwise there can be unfortunate results.